 Lessons learned as an Airbnb Superhost

-When we decided to rent out our first cottage, it was with the goal of earning just enough revenue to cover the property taxes and insurance.
-That way, it would end up being 100% no cost for us to use.
-I hoped to schedule guests so that we would be there just before and just after they were, so that I could take care of all the cleaning myself.
+When renting out my first cottage, it was with the goal of earning just enough revenue to cover the property taxes and insurance.
+That way, it would end up being 100% no cost for me to use.
+I hoped to schedule guests so that I would be there just before and just after they were, so that I could take care of all the cleaning myself.
 After renovating, the cottage wasn’t 100% finished but I figured as long as I was honest about that, reflected it in the pictures and set the price accordingly, it wouldn’t be an issue.

-Now, having been Airbnb hosts for four properties, with 83 reviews with an average 4.9 star rating and Super Host status under our belts, I’d say we’ve been pretty successful.
-Rather than just covering expenses, short term rentals have become key to augmenting our income while sharing our little pieces of heaven with others.
+Now, having been an Airbnb host for four properties, with 83 reviews with an average 4.9 star rating and Super Host status under my belt, I’d say I’ve been pretty successful.
+Rather than just covering expenses, short term rentals have become key to augmenting my income while sharing my little piece of heaven with others.

-personal lessons learned from renting out our cottage
+personal lessons learned by renting out the cottage

 Here are my own personal lessons learned from short-term renting of our vacation properties.